• Skip to primary navigation

 How Can I Prevent Cat Skin Problems?

 One way to help reduce or prevent cat skin problems?
-Give ’em a grooming session!
+Give them a grooming session!
 “Regular brushing can help remove any built-up dirt or debris, as well as help keep their coat looking shiny and healthy,” says Dr Barrett.

 Looking for some kitty grooming products?
 She recommends Furminator brushes for getting at a cat’s undercoat and Millers Forge nail trimmers to help minimise the trauma of scratching the skin.